raspberrypi/documentation/linux/software/libcamera/csi-2-usage.md

 - `V4L2_CID_HFLIP / V4L2_CID_VFLIP`: flips the image either horizontally or vertically.
 Note that this operation may change the Bayer order of the data in the frame, as is the case on the imx219.
 - `V4L2_CID_TEST_PATTERN` / `V4L2_CID_TEST_PATTERN_*`: Enables output of various test patterns from the sensor.
 Useful for debugging.

-In the case of the IMX219, many of these controls map directly on to register writes to the sensor itself.
+In the case of the IMX219, many of these controls map directly onto register writes to the sensor itself.

 Device tree is used to select the sensor driver and configure parameters such as number of CSI-2 lanes, continuous clock lane